Laury Thilleman: Miss Universe

 Thilleman was France's contestant in Miss Universe 2011 held in São Paulo (Brazil) and ranked in top 10 (6th runner up), her 2nd runner-up in Miss France pageant, Clémence Olesky (Miss Auvergne) represented France at the Miss World pageant, held in London.
 In a phone interview with the newspapers Première, she had been asked what she thought about the pageant winner (Leila Lopes, Miss Angola), she replied, "She was the only girl I didn't know very well.
 We didn't see her much; she was very discreet.
 She was often in jeans and not wearing makeup.
 We were all surprised by her win.
 Many girls made efforts that were not rewarded.
 I don't know, something is missing in her temperament.
 The fact that the competition was held in Brazil surely played a role."
 Because of this declaration, the Washington Post made an article considering her words as scandalous, "offering some nasty, sore loser, sour grapes, culturally imperious comments about Miss Angola".

 Danse avec les stars

 In 2013, she took part on the fourth season of French show Danse avec les stars (Dancing with the stars).
 She finished on seventh place with her dancing partner Maxime Dereymez.
-On October 26, 2013, they were eliminated finishing 7th out of 10 contestants.
+On 26 October 2013, they were eliminated finishing 7th out of 10 contestants.
 She also attended the first Danse avec les stars tour.

 Personal life

 Thilleman married chef Juan Arbelaez on 21 December 2019 in Brest.
 On 17 May 2022, the couple announced their separation.
+She is of Breton descent.